Home buyers glossary

 Fixtures

-Items that are fixed or part of the property, for example, carpets, down lights and built in robes.
-If there is any confusion between the buyer and the seller about what stays and what goes these can be identified as a special condition in the offer and acceptance document.
+Items that are fixed or part of the land or a structure on the land, for example, carpets, down lights and built in robes.
+A buyer and the seller can list what stays and what goes as a special condition in the offer and acceptance document.
+Fixtures are part of a sale unless specifically agreed not to be in a special condition.

 General Conditions